Why emotional intelligence training for leaders matters

 3. Relationship awareness

 Relationship awareness is about having empathy.
 Madorno notes that there are two types of empathy: Emotional empathy is the ability to feel what someone else is feeling, and it helps you develop compassion.
-Cognitive empathy is the ability to intellectually recognize someone else’s perspective, and it helps you relate to others.
+The ability to navigate both types of empathy can help you build high emotional intelligence in leadership.

 4. Relationship management